-Although it is necessary to settle some cases, either because the client wants to resolve it early, or because the facts warrant it, the other side should know that once litigation begins--no surrender will be accepted.
-Some may say that this is "posturing" or merely "tough talk," but I sincerely believe that if more attorneys employed this principle, and really meant it, we would all be better off.
-There would be less frivolous litigation.
-People would think twice before "pulling the tiger's tail."
+Although it is necessary to settle some cases, either because the client wants to resolve it early, or because the facts warrant it, the other side should know that once litigation begins–no surrender will be accepted.
+Some may say that this is “posturing” or merely “tough talk,” but I sincerely believe that if more attorneys employed this principle, and really meant it, we would all be better off.
+There would be fewer frivolous cases.
+People would think twice before “pulling the tiger’s tail.”
 And so I wholeheartedly endorse and believe in this principle and employ it in my practice.

 [Update]: In a previous version of this post I had not mentioned that Marc Randazza coined the phrase, M.A.A. in the litigation context.
 To give credit where credit is due, and to make things totally clear, I have updated this post (see the first paragraph).
 In other words, to use a more well-known latin phrase, mea culpa.